 - Begin planning for your estate by outlining key priorities and objectives, such as asset transfer, incapacity protection and guardianship for minor children and dependents.

 Milestone 1: Building a base

 To make it easier, automate as much as you can.
-For example, you can divert part of your paycheck directly into an emergency savings account or retirement account and set up automatic payments for any debt.
+For example, you can divert part of your paycheck into an emergency savings account or a retirement account and set up automatic payments for any debt.

 - Pay down high-interest, nondeductible debt.
 Some types of debt, such as mortgages and some student loans, allow you to deduct the interest paid from your taxable income.
-However, high-interest, nondeductible debt, such as credit cards, is likely to cost you more in interest than you can expect to earn on your investments.
+However, high-interest, nondeductible debt, such as credit card debt, is likely to cost you more in interest than you can expect to earn on your investments.
 You’re better off paying down this debt.